 Go to your Squarespace dashboard > ‘Settings’ > ‘Domains’.

 Your domain name will appear under ‘Managed by Squarespace’.
-Click on it, and then ‘Advanced settings’.
+Click on it, and then ‘DNS settings’.
 To add another entry select the drop down where the ‘A’ appears and choose CNAME.

 Then copy your DNS records from the step before.
 E.g. the language code of the language you’ve added to your site in the first column and ‘websites.weglot.com’ in the IP address section, then click ‘ADD’.
 The example screenshot shows both German and French.